codegreencreative/laravel-samlidp/readme.md

 ],
 ```

-# Create a Self Signed Certificate (to be used later)

-Use the following command to create new certificate and private key for yoru IdP.
+Use the following command to create a self signed certificate for your IdP.

 ```shell
 php artisan samlidp:cert --days 7300 --keyname key --certname cert